 A price premium can also be charged to consumers when purchasing eco-labelled products.
-Market based incentives are given in order to encourage people to practice their business in an eco-friendly way in regard to the environment.
-Associations such as the MSC's fishery certification programme and seafood ecolabel reward those who practice sustainable fishing.
-Pressure from environmental groups have caused the implementation of Associations such as these, rather than consumers demanding it.
-The value consumer's gain from purchasing environmentally conscious products may create a premium price over non ecolabelled products.
-This means that producers have some sort of incentive for supplying goods worthy of eco-labelling standard.
-Usually more costs are incurred when practicing sustainable business, and charging at a premium is a way businesses can recover extra costs.
+Market based 293 incentives are given in order to encourage people to practice their business in an eco-friendly way in regard to 294 the environment.
+Associations such as the MSC's fishery certification programme and seafood ecolabel reward 295 those who practice sustainable fishing.
+Pressure from environmental groups have caused the implementation of 296 Associations such as these, rather than consumers demanding it.
+The value consumer's gain from purchasing 297 environmentally conscious products may create a premium price over non ecolabelled products.
+This means that 298 producers have some sort of incentive for supplying goods worthy of eco-labelling standard.
+Usually more costs 299 are incurred when practicing sustainable business, and charging at a premium is a way businesses can recover 300 extra costs.
+301

-Sensitivity and Consumer Psychology
+302 33 Sensitivity and Consumer Psychology

-In their book, The Strategy and Tactics of Pricing, Thomas Nagle and Reed Holden (2016) outline nine laws or factors that influence how a consumer perceives a given price and how price-sensitive s/he is likely to be with respect to different purchase decisions:
+In their book, The Strategy and Tactics of Pricing, Thomas Nagle and Reed Holden(2016) outline nine laws or factors that influence how a consumer perceives a given price and how price-sensitive s/he is likely to be with respect to different purchase decisions:

-- Reference price effect: Buyer's price sensitivity for a given product increases the higher the product's price relative to perceived alternatives.
-Perceived alternatives can vary by buyer segment, by occasion, and other factors. - Difficult comparison effect Buyers are less sensitive to the price of a known/more reputable product when they have difficulty comparing it to potential alternatives. - Switching costs effect: The higher the productspecific investment a buyer must make to switch suppliers, the less price sensitive that buyer is when choosing between alternatives. - Price-quality effect: Buyers are less sensitive to price the more that higher prices signal higher quality.
-Products for which this effect is particularly relevant include: image products, exclusive products, and products with minimal cues for quality. - Expenditure effect: Buyers are more price sensitive when the expense accounts for a large percentage of buyers' available income or budget. - End-benefit effect: The effect refers to the relationship a given purchase has to a larger overall benefit, and is divided into two parts: - Derived demand: The more sensitive buyers are to the price of the end benefit, the more sensitive they will be to the prices of those products that contribute to that benefit. - Price proportion cost: The price proportion cost refers to the percent of the total cost of the end benefit accounted for by a given component that helps to produce the end benefit (e.g., think CPU and PCs).
-The smaller the given components share of the total cost of the end benefit, the less sensitive buyers will be to the component's price. - Shared-cost effect: The smaller the portion of the purchase price buyers must pay for themselves, the less price sensitive they will be. - Fairness effect: Buyers are more sensitive to the price of a product when the price is outside the range they perceive as "fair" or "reasonable" given the purchase context. - Framing effect: Buyers are more price sensitive when they perceive the price as a loss rather than a forgone gain, and they have greater price sensitivity when the price is paid separately rather than as part of a bundle.
+?
+Reference price effect: Buyer's price sensitivity for a given product increases the higher the product's price relative to perceived alternatives.
+Perceived alternatives can vary by buyer segment, by occasion, and other factors. ?
+Difficult comparison effect Buyers are less sensitive to the price of a known/more reputable product when they have difficulty comparing it to potential alternatives.

+?
+Switching costs effect: The higher the productspecific investment a buyer must make to switch suppliers, the less price sensitive that buyer is when choosing between alternatives. ?
+Price-quality effect: Buyers are less sensitive to price the more that higher prices signal higher quality.
+Products for which this effect is particularly relevant include: image products, exclusive products, and products with minimal cues for quality. ?
+Expenditure effect: Buyers are more price sensitive when the expense accounts for a large percentage of buyers' available income or budget. ?
+End-benefit effect: The effect refers to the relationship a given purchase has to a larger overall benefit, and is divided into two parts: ?
+Derived demand: The more sensitive buyers are to the price of the end benefit, the more sensitive they will be to the prices of those products that contribute to that benefit. ?
+Price proportion cost: The price proportion cost refers to the percent of the total cost of the end benefit accounted for by a given component that helps to produce the end benefit (e.g., think CPU and PCs).
+The smaller the given components share of the total cost of the end benefit, the less sensitive buyers will be to the component's price.

+321 ?
+Shared-cost effect: The smaller the portion of the purchase price buyers must pay for themselves, the less price sensitive they will be. ?
+Fairness effect: Buyers are more sensitive to the price of a product when the price is are more price sensitive when they perceive the price as a loss rather than a forgone gain, and they have greater